gspd/FlexA/README.md

 Requirements
 ------------
 - The officially supported version is the latest version of Python 3.x.
-The code should run on Python 2.7.x and Python 3.2.x but not garanteed.
-Obviously, compatibility patches are always well received.
+The code should work on Python 3.2 and forward, but it's not guarantee.

 - PyCrypto